-Specifically, the Organizational Regulations require the CEO, together with the other members of the Executive Committee, to regularly inform the Board and its Committees at its meetings on the current course of business and all major business matters, including anticipated opportunities and risks.
+Specifically, the Organizational Regulations require the CEO, together with the other members of the Executive Committee, to regularly inform the Board and its Committees at its ordinary meetings on the current course of business and all major business matters and important business developments, including anticipated opportunities and risks.
+Specifically, a report from the CEO is a standing agenda item at each ordinary board meeting where the CEO provides insight on the development of the Group's business and key strategic initiatives.

 In addition, the Chairman and the CEO are in contact at regular intervals with respect to all major corporate policy issues.
 Extraordinary matters, including significant unanticipated developments, must immediately be reported to the Chairman.
 In addition, the Directors shall be informed immediately of extraordinary events by way of circular letter or, if necessary, in advance by telephone, e-mail or facsimile.